Have you ever asked yourself why you do the things you do, or why you want the things you want?

 The answer is no.

-Because happiness and lasting life satisfaction are an inside job.
+Because happiness and lasting life satisfaction are inside jobs.
 They can’t be influenced by outside achievements, no matter how great or fantastic those achievements are.

 But the perfect time to start living happily will never arrive.

 The Pursuit Of Happiness

 There will never come a time when we can say, I’ve received all I ever wanted──because the more we achieve, the more we always want.

 According to Bronnie Ware, a palliative nurse and the author of the best-selling memoir, The Top Five Regrets of the Dying, this way of living is at the end guaranteed to lead us to one of the deepest regrets of the dying.